 - Final Destination, Final Destination 2, Final Destination 3, The Final Destination.
 They went back to numbers for Final Destination 5 after a failed attempt to use Letters 2 Numbers with 5nal Destination.

 - BIONICLE: Mask of Light, BIONICLE 2: Legends of Metru Nui, BIONICLE 3: Web of Shadows, BIONICLE: The Legend Reborn

 - Star Trek went all the way to Star Trek VI: The Undiscovered Country before Star Trek: Generations.

 - Rocky kept numbered sequels until Rocky Balboa, the sixth movie.

-- And of course, there's Superman, Superman II, Superman III, Superman IV: The Quest For Peace and lastly, Superman Returns
+- Superman: The Movie, Superman II, Superman III, Superman IV: The Quest For Peace and lastly, Superman Returns

 - Sonic the Hedgehog, Sonic the Hedgehog 2, Sonic the Hedgehog 3, Sonic and Knuckles.
 Justified, as Sonic and Knuckles was meant to combine with Sonic 3 for one whole gaming experience.

 - Silent Hill, Silent Hill 2, Silent Hill 3.
-Then, numbers and subtitles: Silent Hill 4: The Room, Silent Hill: ěrigins.
+Then, numbers and subtitles: Silent Hill 4: The Room, Silent Hill: Ørigins.
 All subsequent games have only subtitles.